 4. If you have no evidence of adultery, you can still file for divorce based on unreasonable behaviour

 It is quite common if you are not able to find any incriminating evidence.
 This does not mean that you cannot file for divorce.
 You can still file for divorce by citing “improper association” if evidence of adultery is hard to come by.

 5. You cannot use adultery as a reason for divorce if you continue to live with your spouse for 6 months

-If you knew about your spouse’s extra marital relationship, but continued to live with your spouse for 6 months, you will not be allowed to cite adultery as the ground for your divorce.
-The law deems that by not filing for divorce within 6 months, you have ‘forgiven’ your spouse.
-This is yet another reason why it is more common to divorce based on unreasonable behaviour – very often, the innocent party ‘forgives’ the cheating spouse, only to find six months later that nothing has changed.
+If you knew about your spouse’s extramarital relationship, but continued to live with your spouse for 6 months, you will not be allowed to cite adultery as the ground for your divorce.
+The law deems that you have’ forgiven’ your spouse by not filing for divorce within 6 months.
+This is yet another reason why it is more common to divorce based on unreasonable behaviour.
+Very often, the innocent party ‘forgives’ the cheating spouse, only to find six months later that nothing has changed.
 The innocent spouse can no longer rely on that act of past adultery but has to rely on unreasonable behaviour instead.

 6. Is it necessary to name the “other person” in the divorce?

 It is legally not necessary to identify the co-adulterer in the divorce papers.
 However, spouses may feel betrayed and insist on naming the other party.